MarieeCzy/METAR-Data-Engineering-and-Machine-Learning-Project/terraform/README.md

 # Infrastructure as a Code with Terraform

-This Terraform code creates Google Cloud Platform service accounts with specific roles for a given project.
+This Terraform code creates Google Cloud Platform service accounts with specific roles for a given project and Google Cloud Storage buckets.
 It uses the hashicorp/google provider and a local backend.

 ## Requirements
 Terraform version 1.0 or higher.